 The organization has written guidelines, policies, and procedures – and follows them.
 You know know what is expected of you and what you can expect from the organization.

 The organization plays a valuable role within the larger art community.
 In other words, it’s not an island operating by itself.

-Meetings are well run.
+Meetings at a healthy artist organization are well run.
 They begin and end on time and the conversation is at a high level.
 You are energized when you leave.